 Enhanced Durability: Throughout his adventures, Jack has been shown to possess a great tolerance for physical pain, having survived powerful blows from various assassins, robots, and monsters, and is still able to stand up and fight.

 Extraordinary willpower: Jack is not at all one to give up easily, once he knows what his mission is, he will do whatever it takes to complete it, no matter what odds he faces.
 For instance, he has climbed the highest mountain in the world without food or water while braving the obstacles in his way, and fought against armies of drones sent by Aku to destroy him.
-He will never abandon his mission to return to the past and undo Aku's evil as it is his number 1 priority.
+He refuses to abandon his mission to return to the past and undo Aku's evil as it is his number one priority.

 Stealth Mastery: Jack is a master of not only invisibility, but also a master of Stealth.
 He was able to beat and kill 6 Daughters Of Aku while blending into the white snow, being unseen by the Enemy.
 He was able to adapt to the shadows and light.
 He was able to face off a shinobi who was blending into the dark while Jack was able to attack him with his white ninja cloak and attacked him while being camouflaged to the light.
 He also defeated several robots with stealth, especially X9 who Jack sneaked up behind him, destroying him without X9 realizing who attacked him on the back.